Skip to main content

 (…) an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.

-As SoundCloud moved towards microservices they needed to monitor thousands of running services and as their current monitoring systems had too many limitations they invented Prometheus.
-The Prometheus website goes on to say that:
+As SoundCloud moved to microservices they needed to monitor thousands of services, and their existing monitoring had too many limitations.
+The Prometheus website adds:

 It is now a standalone open source project and maintained independently of any company.
 To emphasize this and clarify the project’s governance structure, Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project after Kubernetes.